CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/8 Domain Modelling - exam questions.md

   - Difficult to interface with other systems.
   - Not adaptable to modern multi-functional systems.

-#### Object-Oriented Decomposition:
+**Oriented Decomposition**:

 - **Advantages**:
   - Better for complex, evolving systems.
   - Encapsulation increases robustness against changes.
 - **Disadvantages**:
-  - Requires careful design to avoid misuse like "god classes".
+  - More complex to design; requires careful management to avoid issues like god classes.

 ### How can you recognize “god classes”?

-- Symptoms include:
 - A few large classes managing most of the system's operations.
 - Classes with suffixes like "Manager" or "Controller."
 - Many small "provider" classes only offering accessor operations (e.g., `get`, `set` methods).
+- Top-heavy inheritance hierarchies focused on code/data reuse.

 ### What is a responsibility?
 What is a collaboration?

-- **Responsibility**: The knowledge or actions an object provides to others.
+- **Responsibility**: Public services an object provides, including knowledge it maintains or actions it performs (what, not how).
-- **Collaboration**: The relationships between objects needed to fulfill responsibilities.
-Collaborators play roles to assist in fulfilling a responsibility.
+- **Collaboration**: Other objects an object interacts with to fulfill its responsibilities.

 ### Name 3 techniques to identify responsibilities.

-1. Scenario walk-throughs and role-play.
+- Scenario walk-throughs and role-playing.
-2. Verb phrase identification in requirements.
+- Verb phrase identification from requirements.
-3. Class enumeration and hierarchy analysis.
+- Class enumeration to assign initial responsibilities.

 ### What do feature models define?

-- They define reusable and configurable requirements for a family of systems, showing commonalities and variations through feature diagrams.
+Feature models define prominent user-visible aspects, qualities, or characteristics of a software system, capturing commonalities and variations (e.g., mandatory/optional features in a car like transmission or air conditioning).

 ### Give two advantages and disadvantages of a “clone and own” approach

-#### Advantages:
+**Advantages**:

-1. Saves time and reduces costs.
+- Saves time and reduces costs
-2. Offers independence in product variants.

-#### Disadvantages:
+- Provides independence
+- Readily available

+**Disadvantages**:

-1. Propagating changes becomes difficult.
+- Propagating changes
-2. Adapting the clone is repetitive and prone to bugs.
+- Adapting the clone is difficult
+- Repetitive tasks are common (=> increased maintenance burden)

 ### Explain the main difference between a social fork and a variant fork

-- **Social fork**: Created for contributions or improvements, usually reintegrated via pull requests.
-- **Variant fork**: Created to establish a separate project that deviates significantly from the original
+- **Social Fork**: Created in social coding platforms (e.g., Git) for modifications like bug fixes or features, often temporary and merged back or abandoned.
+- **Variant Fork**: A deliberate product variant created via "clone and own" for distinct functionality, maintained separately long-term.

 ### How does domain modeling help to achieve correctness?
 Traceability?

-- **Correctness**: Ensures a robust problem domain model by focusing on the "what" instead of the "how."
+- **Correctness**:

+1. Models the problem domain from the customer’s perspective
+2. using role-playing and CRC cards to validate use cases and ensure the system meets requirements.
+3. feature diagrams focus on commonalities/variations
+4. makes differences (and choices) explicit

-- **Traceability**: Links requirements to the system design via proper naming conventions and associations.
+- **Traceability**: Uses consistent naming conventions for classes and operations to link requirements to system components, ensuring alignment.

 ## You should be able to complete the following tasks